AngieLCerrutti/AlphaFoldXplore/README.md

 ## Contributing

 To *contribute*, do the following:
-* Contact efernandez at cidie . ucc . edu . ar
+* Contact efernandez (Idea and Development) at elmer .  fernandez - at unc . edu .er
 * Open an issue to discuss possible changes or ask questions
 * Create a *fork* of the project
 * Create a new *branch* and push your changes